botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

  - **git** -- a version control system, which will be also used for pushing your bot app to your OpenShift server
  - **Ruby** -- a popular programming language; you won't really need to learn this, it's just required by OpenShift
  - **rhc** -- command line interface for OpenShift (a little program that will let you control your OpenShift apps)

+Awesome, we did most of the hard work already!
+You can pick [any of the following tutorials](/tutorials/botmaking-with-openshift/) based on the kind of a bot you want to create.

+Thanks -- and good luck with your new bot!